webcitizen-de/peep/README.md

     Show the notes in trash:      peep trash
     Empty the trash:              peep empty trash

-    Edit the configuration:       peep config"
+    Edit the configuration:       peep config